SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Import keypair in AWS by going to --> Network and security options --> Keypairs --> Actions and Import key pair (Publickey) without any gaps.
 - Create a SG (Firewall) for inbound.
 All traffic 0.0.0.0/0 (Representation of internet)
 - Launch instance with keypairs and take Amazon Linux 2AMI (HVM).
 Make sure the key pair name while you are creating server should match the key pair in Network and Security (Key Pairs).
-- ssh -i saikiran.pem ec2-user@IP ---> In pwd location (User directory).
+- How to connect to server then ? ssh -i saikiran.pem ec2-user@IP ---> In pwd location (User directory).
 - Amazon Linux / Amazon Linux 2 ---> Default user name is 'ec2-user'
 - Ubuntu ---> Default user name is 'ubuntu'
 - Centos ---> Default user name is 'centos'